 To open as a PDF file please CLICK HERE

-FINMARKET is a brand name owned and operated by K-DNA Financial Services LTD (hereinafter called the “Company”, “K-DNA Financial Services LTD”, “K-DNA”, “us”, or “we”), a regulated company by the Cyprus Securities and Exchange Commission license 273/15, incorporated and registered under the laws of the Republic of Cyprus with registration No. 335683, head office at 56 Griva Digeni avenue, Anna tower, First floor, 3063, Limassol, Cyprus.
-In accordance with regulated markets law of 2007 (Cyprus Securities and Exchange Commission), CIFs must take all reasonable steps to ensure the best possible execution (“Best Execution”).
+K-DNA Financial Services LTD (hereinafter called the “Company”, “K-DNA Financial Services LTD”, “K-DNA”, “us”, or “we”), is a regulated company by the Cyprus Securities and Exchange Commission license 273/15, incorporated and registered under the laws of the Republic of Cyprus with registration No. 335683, head office at 56 Griva Digeni avenue, Anna tower, First floor, 3063, Limassol, Cyprus.

 This Policy forms part of our agreement.
 Therefore, by entering into an agreement for the provision of Investment Services with the company, the client also agrees and consents to our order execution policy, as set out in this document.

 Legal and Regulatory Framework

 The Order Execution Policy (the ‘Policy’) is issued pursuant to, and in compliance with the requirements of:

 - Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments, as amended from time to time (“MiFID II”);

 - the Law 87(I)/2017 regarding the provision of investment services, the exercise of investment activities and the operation of regulated markets and other related matters, as amended from time to time (the “Law”);

 - the Investment Services and Activities and Regulated Markets Law No 144(Ι)/2007 to the extent it remains applicable after coming into force of MiFID II;